okohll/abdocs/content/docs/charting/_index.md

 > If the view has no charts, this function can be used to send tabular data only

 ## Going further
-agileBase can also integrate with third party business intelligence and reporting tools, using the API.
+agileBase can also integrate with third party business intelligence and reporting tools, using the API Creator.
 A worked example is [here for Power BI]({{<relref "/docs/integrations/pull-example-power-bi">}}).